Panel on Legal Industry Trends and Future Feb. 1

 The program is free of charge.
 Register early to avoid disappointment.
 CLICK HERE.
 Lunch is available for purchase if reserved in advance.
 The cost of lunch is $8 for Association members, and $9.50 for nonmembers.
 "LAW & REORDER" will be available for sale at the program at the discounted rate of $25, payable by cash or check made out to Law & Reorder.

-Federal, state and county courts and government agencies.
+facts on federal, state and county courts and government agencies;

-An index of judges, with phone numbers and addresses.
+index of judges with phone numbers and addresses;

-Order now and take advantage of the discounted pre-publication price of $59.95 (plus shipping and tax).
-This offer expires Feb.
-28, 2011.
+Order now at the discounted pre-publication price of $59.95 (plus shipping and tax)!

 Advertise in The Legal Directory 2011

 There's still time to advertise in The Legal Directory 2011

 , the only official directory of the Philadelphia Bar Association.